Get to know your local, national and industry media—the investment will pay you back.

 Identifying and nurturing key media relationships, given the vast array of national and local print and broadcast media as well as digital only media outlets, can be a time-consuming effort that is often considered too expensive for smaller organizations.

-With our agency at your side, you can leverage the efforts and best practices of seasoned PR professionals to help you identify, develop and maintain a list of key media and analyst contacts, and target outlets, that align with your overall communication objectives.
+With our agency at your side, you can leverage the efforts, relationships and best practices of seasoned PR professionals to help you identify, develop and maintain a list of key media and analyst contacts and target outlets, that align with your overall communication objectives.

-With advance planning and regular nurturing via distribution of press releases and pitches of story ideas, media contacts become more responsive and engaged; ready to carry the torch for your business or partner news, product or service information, and customer or employee success story.
+With advance planning and regular nurturing via distribution of press releases and pitches of story ideas, media contacts become more responsive and engaged, ready to carry the torch for your business or partner news, product or service information, and customer or employee success story.
 Key to developing and maintaining these relationships is making regular touches by sharing a flow of news items or what we call a news stream.
 Not sure how to build a media list or need a professional to help you create a news stream calendar ?
 Gives us a call.

 Is It Editorial or Advertorial?

 Ever since I was a teenager reading teen and beauty publications, I’ve always been skeptical about product placements, best products columns and the disclaimer “Special Section” in microscopic font.
 It turns out I was right to be wary – and that was before the advent of the social media influencer!

 Paid media is the term for ads and advertorial copy purchased to present a certain point of view or promote a specific product or service.
 Unlike earned media, paid media is not written from an unbiased standpoint.
 Third party credibility provided by objective writers and editors is very valuable to companies since it is the most trusted form of media.
 While public relations efforts can influence the use of a company name or product, with no exchange of payment, positive reviews or mentions are much more credible.